View Associated Notes

 Phone attendance means a professional attendance by telephone where the health practitioner:

 - has the capacity to provide the full service through this means safely and in accordance with professional standards; and

 - is satisfied that it is clinically appropriate to provide the service to the patient; and

 - maintains an audio link with the patient.

-There are no geographic restrictions on the COVID-19 telehealth and telephone services provided by specialists, consultant physicians, consultant psychiatrists, paediatricians, geriatricians and anaesthetists.
+There are no longer geographic restrictions on the MBS video or telephone services provided by specialists, consultant physicians, consultant psychiatrists, paediatricians, geriatricians and anaesthetists.